AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeType/Value.md

 AttributeTypeType.Value Property
 ================================
-AutomationML 2.1 APIGets and sets the Value for this Attribute object.
+Gets and sets the Value for this Attribute object.
 The correct XML-String representation for the defined [AttributeDataType][1] has to be ensured by the caller.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)